SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

 ### Pros of Rich Domain Model

 * Scales well with complexity
-* Promotes encapsulation and cohesion
+* Promotes encapsulation and cohesion (fundamental OOP principles)
 * Easier to maintain and extend
 * Encourages better testability